THE ESSENTIAL GUIDE TO A BUDGET GOBI DESERT TOUR

 ACCOMMODATION AND FACILITIES

-Staying in a ger is a classic Mongolian experience and you’ll be doing plenty of it in the Gobi!
+Staying in a ger is a classic Mongolian experience and you’ll be doing plenty of it on your Gobi Desert tour!

 Most nights are spent at nomad camps, hosted by families who welcome tourists and put you up in gers next to their own.
 You might also stay in a dedicated ger tourist camp, which tends to have a few more facilities (like power and comfier beds), but lacks the charm of the nomad camps.